learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.21.
-How do you loop through or enumerate javascript object?
+## Q. How do you loop through or enumerate javascript object?

 You can use the `for-in` loop to loop through javascript object.
 You can also make sure that the key you get is an actual property of an object, and doesn\'t come from the prototype using `Object.hasOwn()` (ES2022) or the older `hasOwnProperty()` method.